R&H Logo

 Understanding the Cost of Appeals

 Family law appeals are costly, like any litigation.
 There are filing fees, the cost of trial transcripts, and the cost of retaining quality counsel.
 Your attorney will put in long hours reviewing records, researching case law, and writing briefs.
-You will be billed for those hours.
+Attorneys bill for these hours.

 Risk vs Reward When Filing an Appeal